Axway/docker-cft/podman/README.md

 #### 2. Transfer CFT license key

-Enter your Transfer CFT license key in the conf/cft.key file.
-You need a license for the linux-x86-64 platform.
-The hostname defined for the key must match the hostname value set in the podman.yml file.
-Podman defines hostname based on the key metadata:name in yaml.

-**Note**: The default value for hostname in podman.yml is cft-pod, if you do not change this, this is the value you should use for your key.
+You require a linux-x86-64 platform key that does not have a specified hostname.
+Enter this Transfer CFT license key in the conf/cft.key file.

 #### 3. Data persistence